 We don’t expect fantastic frame rates with either chip, but you should be able to game at 720p and perhaps step up to 1080p with low-to-medium settings on some less-demanding games.
 You can always save your pennies for a future GPU upgrade.

 There are a lot of decent budget case options, but we like the Cooler Master MasterBox Lite 3.1 TG because it provides a tempered glass side panel and customizable color trim.
+We only need a 400W power supply so we opted for the inexpensive EVGA 400 N1.

 Best $800 PC Build for Gaming and Productivity